- What is a patent?

 Once you are familiar with what else exists in the field (often called the state of the art), the next step is to prepare a patent application.
 While there are several formal requirements, the most important sections of a patent application are generally the detailed description of embodiments and aspects of the invention, the figures corresponding to the detailed description, and the claims setting out what the patent protects.

 The next step is to file your application and request examination of your application.
 Once examination has been requested, the patent office does a search of prior public disclosures and reviews your application to ensure it meets technical requirements.
 The patent office will then either approves or objects to the application.
 Typically, if the patent office rejects your application you are then provided with an opportunity to respond.
 If the patent office is satisfied with the application, the office will grant the application and issue a patent.

 - What are the costs of patent protection?

 Costs associated with an application generally include patent office fees and the fees of a patent agent.
 The largest cost is typically to initially prepare and file a patent application and then additional costs are incurred several months after the filing to respond to patent office objections.
 The cost to prepare a patent application can often be broken in two by starting with an initial provisional patent application that is filed in the United States.
 This can be done without losing the ability to later proceed to a regular application in Canada or anywhere else.

 - What is a preliminary patent search and how is it conducted?

-A preliminary patent search is a search of public disclosures.
+A preliminary patent search is a search of public disclosures, generally conducted to allow for an assessment of the novelty of a proposed invention.
 Such a search typically focuses on patents and patent applications as these documents provide detailed descriptions of how an invention is made or used, while other documents such as news reports may only vaguely convey details.
 These searches are often conducted before an application is filed to allow the application to be drafted with a focus on features which were not found during the patent search.